noaa-iea/ak-info/README.md

 ## build and view website in R

-This website is constructed using [Rmarkdown website](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html) for enabling easy construction of site-wide navigation (see [`_site.yml`](https://github.com/marinebon/iea-ak-info/blob/master/_site.yml)) and embedding of [htmlwidgets](https://www.htmlwidgets.org), which provide interactive maps, time series plots, etc. To build the website and view it, here are the commands to run in R:
+This website is constructed using [Rmarkdown website](https://bookdown.org/yihui/rmarkdown/rmarkdown-site.html) for enabling easy construction of site-wide navigation (see [`_site.yml`](https://github.com/marinebon/iea-ak-info/blob/master/_site.yml)) and embedding of [htmlwidgets](https://www.htmlwidgets.org), which provide interactive maps, time series plots, etc into the html pages to populate the modal window content in [`modals/`](https://github.com/marinebon/iea-ak-info/tree/master/modals).
+To build the website and view it, here are the commands to run in R:

 ```r
 # build website